Tools and knowledge are the two most significant components of a specialist's efficiency.

 The audit offered by Surfer is based on real-time crawlers and data-driven optimization suggestions.
 Besides examining the on-site factors connected to the content, it includes the Natural Language Processing (NLP) for determining content gaps.

 Surfer's Audit is also a useful source of information for backlink acquisition.
 It analyzes and creates a list of link-building opportunities for any domain in a few seconds.
-It isn't free, but a $1 trial option and low subscription prices starting at $29 won’t hurt your wallet.
+It isn't free, but the low subscription prices starting at $29 won’t hurt your wallet.

 It's crucial to be in touch with the newest trends and changes in Google's algorithm.
 Any tweak resulting in volatility changes is a signal to check the impact on the organic traffic and adjust the SEO activities as soon as possible.
 SEMrush Sensor will help you keep things under control and react quickly, so make checking SERPs fluctuations a part of your daily routine.